LI-600 Porometer/ Fluorometer

 Time-saving features for fast surveys

-• Simple, intuitive display shows the instrument status and most recent measurement.
+• Simple, intuitive display shows instrument status and most recent measurement.

-• Ergonomic, light weight design for easy handling.
+• Ergonomic, lightweight design allows for easy single-handed operation.

-• Barcode generator in the desktop software for creating custom barcode labels.
+• Barcode generator in the desktop software creates custom barcode labels.

-• Barcode scanner to enter sample information and reduce manual data entry errors.
+• Barcode scanner records sample information and reduces manual data entry errors.

-• Built-in rechargeable battery for 8 hours or more of active use.
+• Built-in rechargeable battery powers 8 hours or more of active use.

 Chlorophyll a fluorescence